-The West Vadnais Lake Subwatershed (WVLS) is located in northern Ramsey County, MN.
-The WVLS consists of low density residential and a golf course on the north; medium density and multi-family throughout; commercial in the center and south west; industrial on the north east; and vast park and open space.
-Predevelopment, the land use consisted of mainly wet prairies, wetlands and some hardwood forest.
-The soils in the areas where retrofit opportunities were found consist of loamy fine sand, sandy loams, and urbanized soils.
-There are three major water features within the subwatershed (East & West Vadnais & Sucker Lake) and is contributed by numerous surrounding wetlands and urban runoff.
+The Birch Lake Subwatershed (BLS) is located in northern Ramsey County, MN.
+The BLS consists of mainly medium density residential land use on the east side, and a mix of commercial and multi-family residential on the west and south side.
+Predevelopment, the land use consisted of mainly wet prairies and some hardwood forest.
+The soils in the areas where retrofit opportunities were found consist of mainly loamy fine sand, sandy loams, and urbanized soils.
+Birch Lake is the major water feature within the subwatershed and is contributed by numerous surrounding wetlands and urban runoff.
 Increasing levels of pollutants found in the lake and surrounding subwatershed is what prompted this study to identify BMP locations for water quality improvement.

 This study identifies the most cost-effective opportunities to retrofit the stormwater conveyance system to improve water quality by reducing runoff volumes and TP levels.
 The methods used to complete this study were adapted from the Center for Watershed Protection.
 The methods include retrofit scoping, desktop analysis, a field investigation, treatment analysis/cost estimates of retrofits and an evaluation and ranking of the findings.
-The results of this study indentified the most cost effective retrofit location, type, and size to be installed given the contributing area within the WVLS catchments.
-The three catchments used for the study were delineated using terrain and storm sewer information.
-Catchments were broken delineated by which lake they flowed into.
-Catchment 1 drains into a common point before flowing under Highway 96.
-Catchment 2 all drains to a common point before flowing under County Road F. Figure 1 shows the individual catchments within the study area.
+The results of this study indentified the most cost effective retrofit location, type, and size to be installed given the contributing area within the BLS catchments.
+The three catchments used for the study were delineated using storm sewer and terrain information.
+Figure 1 shows the lakes individual catchments within the study area.
 From the three urban catchments reviewed nine retrofit locations were identified.
 The retrofit types proposed include bioretention consisting of filtration and infiltration where soils allowed.